Active with an Ostomy: My Experience and Tips on Getting Started

 Going back to work

 Gradually, my strength built back up.
 My energy and endurance to follow.
-It's still not great and I'm still dealing with peripheral neuropathy as a result of the MVAC treatments I received, but I try to be more and more active.
+It's still not great and I'm still dealing with peripheral neuropathy as a result of the MVAC treatments I received, but I try to be more and more active with my ostomy.

 I'm gradually increasing the time that I'm able to do household chores.
 Gradually increasing the distances I'm able to walk without taking a break.
 I started doing yoga.
 I attended a concert on my own.
 Last summer, I traveled - by myself - by plane, train, and car (all in one trip)!
 I have swum in pools and lakes.
 The return of hikes has been in my life.
 I have done some volunteering again.
 I am gradually all getting it back with the support of friends and family.